Systems-and-Toolchains-Fall-2024/course-project-option-i-Fiftiy1201/README.md

     - file: ```project.ipynb```
 3. Change the ```username```, ```password```, ```url``` in ```db_properties``` (section highlighed) to those specific to your PostgreSQL database's
 4. Start your postgresSQL service and run the ```project.ipynb``` code file from the beginning sequentially.
+5. Instructions on using the Feature Engineering part of the code:

 ## Function Inputs
 ### Function 1